All full-time, on-campus degree-seeking students are eligible for assistantships within their home departments and in other offices on campus.

-Assistantships constitute employment at Appalachian.
-Employment paperwork is filled out once on your very first employment as a graduate assistant at Appalachian.
-Students who have not held employment at Appalachian State University within the last 365 days must complete tax forms (NC-4 or NC-4EZ and W4), I-9 form, and the E-Verify printout prior to working ANY hours.
+- (*if necessary) Assistantships constitute employment at Appalachian State University.
+Employment paperwork is filled out once on your very first employment as a graduate assistant at App State.
+Students who have not held employment at App State within the last 365 days must complete tax forms (NC-4 or NC-4EZ and W4), I-9 form, and the E-Verify printout prior to working ANY hours.
 These forms must be completed in the Office of Human Resource.
 New hires will be contacted directly by Human Resources via email to complete the hiring process.
 This paperwork includes:

 - I-9 (proof that you are eligible to work in the US) with official, original IDs